page title goes here Risk Assessment

-Also, in establishing cleanup levels at CERCLA sites, EPA generally does not consider ARARs greater than 15 mrem/yr to be sufficiently protective.
-Cleanup levels to ensure protectiveness that are not based on an ARAR normally should be based on the carcinogenic risk range (generally 10-4 to 10-6, with 10-6 as the point of departure and 1 x 10-6 used for BPRGs.
-For further guidance on this issue, refer to question 32 on page 13 of "Radiation Risk Assessment At CERCLA Sites: Q & A" (EPA 540/R/99/006, December 1999).
+Also, EPA generally does not use ARARs greater than 12 mrem/yr to establish cleanup levels at CERCLA sites.
+Cleanup levels not based on an ARAR should be based on the carcinogenic risk range (generally 10-4 to 10-6, with 10-6 as the point of departure and 1 x 10-6 used for BPRGs.
+For further guidance on this issue, refer to question 35 on page 28 of "Radiation Risk Assessment At CERCLA Sites: Q & A" (EPA 540-R-012-13, May 2014).